steveszc/ember-cli-memory-leak-detector/README.md

 Configures which port to connect to the testem Chrome instance.
 This value must match the `--remote-debugging-port` flag set in your app's `testem.js`

 4. `ignoreClasses`: (default `["App"]`)
-By default, the addon will discover all class names in your app and detect them in the heap snapshot.
-Use this to ignore specific classes that you expect to leak or plan to fix later. `App` should always be ignored since it will cause false positives in Ember's test environment.
+By default, the addon will discover all class names in your app and throw a test error if it detects any of them in the heap snapshot.
+Use this option to ignore specific classes that you expect to leak or plan to fix later.
+If any of these ignored classes are leaked they will be output as a warning in the test output. `App` should always be ignored since it will cause false positives in Ember's test environment.

 5. `writeSnapshot`: (default `false`)
 Set this to `true` to write the heapsnapshot to disk as `Heap.heapsnapshot`.
 This is helpful for fixing memory leaks, since the file can be uploaded into Chrome DevTool's Memory panel for analysis.